 We can continue with Joseph who must have felt hopeless as he sat in a prison for years for a crime he never committed.
 He may have wondered how he was going to get out of this one.
 But God heard his cries and not only freed him but made him second in command of the nation.

-What about Daniel, who was thrown into the lion’s den, David, who was sought by King Saul who wanted to kill him, or even Noah who was mocked for years and years as he built this huge ship where there was no water, and yet God saved each of them.
-And what about Peter who was delivered from prison by an angel.
+What about Daniel, who was thrown into the lion’s den, David, who was sought by King Saul who wanted to kill him, or Noah who built a huge ship to be able to endured a flood that would not spare anyone but his family.
+God was faithful and saved each of them.
+And then there was Peter who was delivered from prison by an angel.
 We can go on and on.

 Sometimes we must walk through things we thought we wouldn’t have to.
 Sometimes life seems hopeless.
 BUT GOD STILL hears our cries and delivers, ESPECIALLY when it seems impossible.